-We at MS Ramaiah Institute of Technology strive to deliver comprehensive, continually enhanced, global quality technical and management education through an established Quality Management System complemented by the synergistic interaction of the stake holders concerned
+We at M. S. Ramaiah Institute of Technology strive to deliver comprehensive, continually enhanced, global quality technical and management education through an established Quality Management System complemented by the synergistic interaction of the stake holders concerned

-VISION OF THE DEPARTMENT
+THE VISION OF THE DEPARTMENT

-To nurture engineers, entrepreneurs who develop solutions to continually improve socio-technical systems and add value to the society
+To produce globally competent Industrial Engineers, Researchers and Entrepreneurs capable of developing solutions to continually improve sociotechnical systems and add value to the society.

-MISSION OF THE DEPARTMENT
+THE MISSION OF THE DEPARTMENT

-The Industrial Engineering and Management Department shall transform the entrants of the Industrial Engineering and Management program into professionally competent engineers through innovative educational curricula, balanced research program and effective collaboration with industry and academia
+The Industrial Engineering and Management department shall transform the entrants of the Industrial Engineering and Management program into professionally competent engineers through -

+- Innovative educational curricula

+- Balanced research program

+- Effective collaboration with industry and academia

-PROGRAM EDUCATIONAL OBJECTIVES (PEOs):
+PROGRAM EDUCATIONAL OBJECTIVES (PEOs)